I have made a frozen executable of the Blackboard Scraper for easy use on Mac OSX. Check it out here.

 The solver works pretty well, however it assumes that the players aren’t colluding and are only looking to maximise their own score which is a fair assumption, but may not be the case 100% of the time.

 You can download the solver here (it has prompt, command and GUI modes).
 It only requires python, but optionally can use ete2 to print out a graph of the tree if you are really sadistic.

 If you want to try it out, I’ve also made a module for the ComSSA IRC bot to facilitate a text based game of mystery box.

-So for reason I won’t get into, I have a faulty main camera on my Samsung Galaxy S III.
+So for reasons I won’t get into, I have a faulty main camera on my Samsung Galaxy S III.

 It turns out Snapchat still allows me to take pictures and save them without crashing, due to it having front camera on by default.
-But I found myself needing a barcode scanner for 2-Factor authentication.
+But I found myself needing a barcode scanner or QR Code scanner for 2-Factor authentication.

 Most barcode scanner apps, which automatically boot into scanning mode will just crash straight away.
 I spent quite a while trying poorly written bar code scanners (even the one Google Authenticator suggests) which just crash if the back camera is broken.

 Eventually I found a solution.
 QuickMark Barcode Scanner doesn’t crash right away and allows you to switch to your front camera.
 It has a pretty decent UI, and they also have a pretty good Windows app for scanning barcodes on your screen.
 Good job on the developers for handling erroneous situations gracefully.